anisbet/pipe/Readme.md

                   requests can be comma separated like this -L'1,3,8,23-45,12,-100'.
                   The 'skip' keyword will output alternate lines. 'skip2' will output every other line.
                   'skip 3' every third line and so on.
-The skip keyword takes precedence over over other line output selections in the '-L' flag.
+The skip keyword takes precedence over over other line output selections in the -L flag.
  -m{c0:*[_|#]*} : Mask specified column with the mask defined after a ':', and where '_'
                   means suppress, '#' means output character, any other character at that position will be inserted.